openml/server-api/docs/contributing/setup.md

     The PHP REST API needs Elasticsearch.
 In some cases, it also needs the ES indices to be built.
     The current set up does not automatically build ES indices, because that takes a long time.
+    The enable building ES indices on startup set `INDEX_ES_DURING_STARTUP=true` in `docker/php/.env`, which will trigger the building of ES indices on the next startup of the PHP API service.

 Exposing ports to the host network isn't needed for development, but may be useful to inspect responses directly from the host machine.

 !!! note

     On arm-based Macs, you need to enable Rosetta emulation for Docker for the Elasticsearch container to work.

 We can now run the full test suite, which takes about 4 minutes: